jamespohalloran/next-tinaio-demo/README.md

 ## Tina.io

-To enter edit-mode on this site, you can login through /login.
-Once you are logged in, any content from the site root will be loaded from tina.io.
+To enter edit-mode on this site, you can login through [/login](http://localhost:3000/login).
+Once you are logged in, any content from the [site root](http://localhost:3000/)'s content will be loaded from Tina.io.
 The tina sidebar will also be visible.
 Any changes that are saved will go through Tina.io's API and create a new commit.

 ## What's happening under the hood?